 Red and gold are the primary colors for Chinese New Year with the lucky color red symbolizing happiness and vitality.
 Gold symbolizes wealth and good fortune.

 These decorations are hung on doors and in windows to usher in a happy and prosperous New Year.
 Red is also thought to scare away the legendary man-eating beast, Nian, who comes down from the mountains every new year to steal people away.

 These paper scrolls and squares are written with blessings and wishes of good luck, prosperity, wealth, longevity, and happiness for the new year.
-The decorations are usually hung upside down because they symbolise the arrival of spring.
+The decorations are usually hung upside down because they symbolize the arrival of spring.

-There is so much energy and festivity in the air right now, one can’t help but feel the excitement as the week winds to a end and everyone is rushing home to be with family.
+There is so much energy and festivity in the air right now, one can’t help but feel the excitement as the week winds to an end and everyone is rushing home to be with family.

 To all my friends around the world, I wish you a safe, prosperous and happy New Year.
 Spring is coming!
 Gong xi fa cai!